omarragi9/PL-SQL-Project/README.md

     - Claculate installements number : This file contains a function that calculates the number of installments should be paid in the whole duration of the contract.

-4. You will have to run The main program file.
+4. Lastly, run The main program file.
 This file will loop over each contract using a cursor and calculate the amount of installment that should be paid per installment, which is (contract_total_fees - CONTRACT_DEPOSIT_FEES) / number of installments in the whole duration.
 Then the code stores the start date in a variable and loops "while this variable is less than the end date" The code will insert the date and the amount of the installment that should be paid in the INSTALLMENTS_PAID table.

 ## Project presentation & run : [Link](https://drive.google.com/file/d/1j0jOPK5mFUMI98yxuwWP2yAixZx6Jxq0/view?usp=drive_link).